su1s/e2m3u2bouquet/README.md

 If you are with a different provider the script should work but you will obviously need the m3u url (1st parameter) and XML TV url (2nd parameter) for your own provider.
 Please note the m3u file needs to be the “extended” version if you have the option.

 ## For Picon Support
-Add -P and optionally -q /path/to/picon/folder/ if you don’t store your picons in the default location
+Add -P and optionally -q /path/to/picon/folder/ if you don’t store your picons in the default location.
+The default location is `/usr/share/enigma2/picon/` (internal flash) other enigma2 picon search location are `/media/usb/picon/` & `/media/hdd/picon/`.

+N.B.
+If you store the picons on HDD it was spin up whenever they are shown

 ```
 ./e2m3u2bouquet.py -n FAB -u USERNAME -p PASSWORD -P
 ```